California AB1078 Update: Firearm Limits Are Back and CCW Rules Are Changing

 What are the new firearm purchase limits in California under AB1078?

-California's AB1078 law changes the firearm purchase limit from one gun per month to three firearms within a 30-day period.
-This new regulation is set to take effect on April 1, 2026, though it could revert if court challenges are successful.
+California's AB1078 law revises the firearm purchase limit to three firearms within a 30-day period.
+This change is scheduled to take effect on April 1, 2026, though it may be subject to reversion based on the outcome of court appeals favoring the state.

-Non-residents seeking a CCW permit in California must now attest under oath that they intend to travel to the specific county where they are applying within the next 12 months, as per the new AB1078 regulations.
+Under AB1078, non-resident CCW applicants must now provide a sworn statement under oath, attesting that they intend to travel to the specific county where they are applying within the next 12 months.

-What new rules apply to carrying firearms on public transit in California?
+Are there new rules for carrying firearms on public transit in California?

-California AB1078 clarifies that carrying a loaded firearm on public transit facilities like bus or rail stations is prohibited.
-If carrying a firearm, it must be unloaded, encased, and locked.
+Yes, AB1078 prohibits carrying a loaded firearm in public transit facilities, such as bus or rail stations.
+If carrying a firearm in these locations, it must be unloaded, encased, and locked.

 More 2nd Amendment & Law Videos You Might Like